camarodude89/AHKioskLockdown/README.md

 Dragging the window by the title bar to resize the window has been disabled along with double clicking the title bar to minimize the window.

+Right clicking has been disabled to prevent tampering with the Chrome window and prevent access to other context menus.

 A print button will also overlay the settings menu button to prevent access and to provide an easily accessible method of printing.